-- 1. Explain the difference between a QuickBooks working data file, a QuickBooks backup file and a QuickBooks portable file.
-How can you differentiate between the three types of files on your hard disk? - 2.
-What is the main reason for creating portable files? - 3.
+1. Explain the difference between a QuickBooks working data file, a QuickBooks backup file and a QuickBooks portable file.
+How can you differentiate between the three types of files on your hard disk?

+- 2. Explain the difference between QuickBooks Desktop and QuickBooks Online.
+What are the different versions of QuickBooks Desktop? - 3.
 Explain the importance of the QuickBooks Home page. - 4.
 Explain why it is important to enter transactions in QuickBooks using Forms rather than accounting entries. - 5.
 Describe the primary purpose of accounting in business.